-Be retention conscious when talking with someone interested in the Knights or soon after a Brother transfers in because first impressions are lasting!!
+Be retention conscious when talking with someone interested in joining or soon after a Brother transfers in because first impressions are lasting!!
 It is crucial that council activities keep him and his family engaged and committed.
 Refer to the Retention-Minded From the Outset page for more details.

-After the Exemplification of Charity, Unity, and Fraternity, present the following to each new member:
+After the Exemplification of Charity, Unity, and Fraternity (ECUF), present the following to each new member:

 • These Men They Call Knights booklet